luisblanchard00/osticket-prereqs/README.md

 - Instal and Enable IIS (Internet Information Services) with CGI
 - Install PHP for IIS using PHP Manager (5.6 or higher)
 - Install MySQL Database
-- Insatll and Rewite Module for IIS
+- Install and Rewite Module for IIS
 - Download and Configure osTicket Files

 <h2>Installation Steps</h2>